scikit-plots/scikit-plots/docs/source/devel/api_changes.rst

 API guidelines
 ==============

+.. admonition:: Template

+   Template for further usage, template belong to matplotlib.

 API consistency and stability are of great value; Therefore, API changes (e.g. signature changes, behavior changes, removals) will only be conducted if the added benefit is worth the effort of adapting existing code.